 - Production of a foamy-like white phlegm

 Luckily for you and your dog, there are several home remedies that you can administer to help soothe their tickled throat, clear any nasal dripping or phlegm, and even help to stop kennel cough in its tracks.
-Whether your dog has just started to show signs or symptoms of kennel cough or they have had it for a few days, these amazing home remedies for kennel cough are sure to help bring your dog’s health back to normal.
+Whether your dog has just started to show signs or symptoms of kennel cough or they have had it for a few days, these amazing home remedies are sure to help bring your dog’s health back to normal.

 1. Administer Cough Syrup